We encourage any student who has experienced sexual violence or sexual harassment to get help and advice.

 Tū Pakari Ora offers a safe environment and sensitive medical and forensic care for people ages 14 and over who have been sexually assaulted or abused.

-Call them between 8am and 5pm, or download the Tū Pakari Ora brochure for more information about the services they provide.
-To contact this service out of hours, call the HELP crisis line below—they can put you in touch with the clinic.
+Call them between 9am and 4pm, or download the Tū Pakari Ora brochure for more information about the services they provide.
+To contact this service out of hours, call the HELP crisis line above—they can put you in touch with the clinic.